jgtaruc/Random/README.md

-# Random
-# Some of my class assignments
+Some of my previous class assignments